Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 Lines 1360, 1370 (470) with lines 1300 (490)

-Line 1360 contains the total value of the reserve capital.
+Line 1360 contains the total value of reserve capital.

 Line 1370 is formerly line 470.
-It contains information about profits that have not yet been distributed.
+It contains data on profits that have not yet been distributed.

-Line 1300 corresponds to the former line 490balance sheet.
-This summarizes all the data in section 3, dedicated to the capital of the enterprise.
+Line 1300 corresponds to the previous one line 490balance sheet.
+This summarizes all the data in Section 3, devoted to the capital of the enterprise.

 Lines 1410, 1420 and 1400 (590)

 Line 1410 begins the section on long-term liabilities.
-It indicates borrowed funds, the term of which is more than 12 months.
-Accounting is kept on account 67.
+It indicates borrowed funds with a term of more than 12 months.
+Accounting is maintained on account 67.

 Line 1420 contains the allocated tax liabilities.
-The data is taken from the credit of account 77.
+The data is taken from account credit 77.

-All data on lines beginning with 14 are summarized in line 1400 (previously line 590).
+All data on lines starting with 14 is consolidated into line 1400 (previously line 590).

 Lines 1510 (610), 1520 (620), 1530, 1540, 1550 and 1500 with decryption

-In the previous version of the form line 1510balance sheet with breakdown was line 610balance sheet.
+In the previous version of the form line 1510balance sheet with transcript was line 610balance sheet.
 It contains information about borrowed funds short-term (accounts 66 and 67).

-Line 1520balance sheet with breakdown until 2015 was line 620.
+Line 1520balance sheet with transcript until 2015, it was line 620.
 It reflects short-term debt to partners, staff, etc. Line 1530 contains the balance of account 98.

-Line 1540 - these are liabilities reflected in the credit of account 96, the term of which is less than 12 months.
+Line 1540 is liabilities reflected on the credit of account 96, the maturity of which is less than 12 months.

 Line 1550 is all other obligations that are not reflected in the previous lines.